In need of a few new advertisement ideas?

 - Sports & Fitness

-Like other methods, in-market audiences can be used in tandem with other targeting options to better an ad’s performance.
-Specifically, Google recommends using them with remarketing ads for optimal results.
+Like other methods, ideas for in-market audiences can be used in tandem with other targeting options to improve an ad’s overall performance.

-AdWords extensions allow advertisers to add additional snippets of information to their ads.
+Google Ads extensions allow marketers to include additional snippets of information with their ads.

-Rather than the usual headline, URL and short description, an ad with an extension will include a little extra, whether it be a star rating to indicate customer reviews, a phone number, additional links to the advertiser’s site, a product price, etc.
+Rather than the usual headline, URL, and a short description, an ad with an extension will include a little extra pizzaz.
+This can be in the form of a star rating to indicate customer reviews, a phone number for a simpler way to contact the business, additional links to the advertiser’s website, a product price, and more.

-Using extensions is well worth it – Google reports that adding an extension can improve your click-through rate (CTR) by 10-15%
+Using extensions for advertisement ideas is well worth it – Google reports that adding an extension can improve your click-through rate (CTR) by 10-15%.

 And now, there are more options than ever.
 Recently, Google unveiled the following: